HL7/davinci-epdx/input/pagecontent/provider-access-api.md

 to use the B2B protocols detailed in the
 [HL7 Security for Scalable Registration, Authentication, and Authorization](http://hl7.org/fhir/us/udap-security/STU1/) IG.

 If the protocols detailed in the above UDAP Security IG's [Business to Business](https://hl7.org/fhir/us/udap-security/b2b.html)) section are used, it is recommended that the subject_id in the B2B Authorization Extension Object (Key Name: "hl7-b2b") contain the NPI of the Provider for which Attributed Patient data is being requested.
 For instances where health plan generated attribution lists cover more than a single provider, the subject_id could be the FHIR Id of the Group being requested.
-The use of the Group FHIR ID as the subject_id is based upon the assunption that health plans have access controls in place to restrict the requestor to only having access to Group records they are authorized to access.
+The use of the Group FHIR ID as the subject_id is based upon the assumption that health plans have access controls in place to restrict the requestor to only having access to Group records they are authorized to access.

 ### Scopes for Operations